FanamyWirato/CreateWiki/Home.md

 Welcome to the Create wiki!
-Here's where you can find out about all the details on how to use this mod.
+Here you can find out about all the details on the features of this mod.
 Short descriptions of the tools and items can be found in-game aswell.
 Create adds customizable Recipes, which are JEI integrated.

 Create is at an early stage of development with plenty of planned features.